History of Rowing Victoria Inc

 A busy year saw Victorians compete ferociously in National, International and Interstate competitions.

 At the King’s Cup Regatta, conducted on the Huon River in Tasmania, the Victorian Men’s Eight lost out to a well put together crew from New South Wales.
 Spirits stayed high despite this, as the Lightweight Coxless Four led from start to finish to claim the Penrith Cup.
+The women had more success at their Championships taking out both the four and lightweight four championships.

 The National Regatta this season was held at Petrie, Queensland, in which Victorian crews were successful in winning the Coxed Pair and Lightweight Eight.
 Two Victorian Oarsmen, Kerry Jelbart and Will Baillieu were selected to represent Australia at the Olympic Games in Munich.